shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

 # Quesions and Comments

-Please email Alyssa Obermayer at alyssa.obermayer@moffitt.org if you have any further comments or questions in regards to the r Shiny Application.
+Please email Alyssa Obermayer at alyssa.obermayer@moffitt.org if you have any further comments or questions in regards to the R Shiny Application.